Vinyl flooring is easy to clean, but it doesn’t come with instructions. So many owners are left wondering how to clean it?

 If you’ve got vinyl floors, you’re in luck!
-There are many ways to keep your floors looking sharp.
-You can even use natural ingredients, such as vinegar — no chemicals needed.
+There are many ways to keep your floors looking sharp, and we’ll show you to clean vinyl floors in four easy steps.

 What Is Vinyl Flooring?